-Nissan Leaf running costs
+Nissan Leaf running costs, insurance, warranty & tax

-|Insurance group||Warranty||Service intervals||2020/21 company-car tax cost (20%/40%)|
+|Insurance group||Warranty||Service intervals||Annual company-car tax cost (20%/40%)|

 Nissan Leaf insurance group

-The Nissan Leaf’s warranty is pretty comprehensive.
-All electric drive components are covered by a five-year/60,000-mile warranty, but ‘standard’ components are only covered for three years/60,000 miles.
+The Leaf’s manufacturer warranty is pretty comprehensive.
+All electric drive components are covered by a five-year/60,000-mile guarantee, but ‘standard’ components are only covered for three years/60,000 miles.
 The warranty can be extended for an extra fee.
 There’s also a lithium-ion battery warranty, which protects against capacity loss for eight years or 100,000 miles.
 The policy will kick in if the maximum capacity drops below nine bars, out of the 12 that are displayed on the Leaf’s screen.

+The Nissan Leaf needs to be serviced every 18,000 miles.
+Those intervals are spread further than for many petrol or diesel cars, due to the smaller number of moving parts in an electric car.
 Although you can have your Leaf serviced wherever you like in accordance with Nissan’s schedule to keep the warranty valid, the reality is that relatively few independent garages are geared up to work on electric cars.
 To mitigate this, Nissan offers a service contract.
 It also provides a number of useful incentives to encourage you to keep servicing your car at one of its dealers, including free breakdown cover.

 In This Review

-- 1VerdictThe second-generation Nissan Leaf is one of the more affordable and practical electric cars; an 'e+' long-range version is available, too
+- 1VerdictThe second-generation Nissan Leaf is one of the more affordable and practical electric cars on the market, with both standard and long-range versions available

-- 4Electric motor, drive & performanceThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension
+- 4Performance, motor & driveThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension

-- 5Interior & comfortThe Nissan Leaf's interior is quite conventional in appearance, but material quality is a little hit-and-miss
+- 5Interior, dashboard & comfortThe Nissan Leaf's interior is quite conventional in appearance and material quality is a little hit-and-miss

-- 6Practicality & boot spaceWe have few complaints about the amount of space inside the Nissan Leaf for both passengers and luggage
+- 6Boot space, seating & practicalityWe have few complaints about the amount of space inside the Nissan Leaf – for both passengers and luggage